-Create a Full-Time Recreation Program Coordinator Position Initiative Summary E C R P&R recently hired a part-time (19 hours per week) recreation program coordinator.
+Create a Full-Time Recreation Program Coordinator Position Initiative Summary E O R P&R recently hired a part-time (19 hours per week) recreation program coordinator.
 The current recreation program coordinator is responsible for developing events and programs, managing program registration and payments, and coordinating logistics for programs and events (including facilities, transportation, instructors, and materials).
 The recreation program coordinator has also engaged in outreach to the community to help identify what types of program and events the community would like to see offered.
 The Town's desired expansion of recreation programming warrants a full-time staff person dedicated to developing, managing, and coordinating recreation programs and services.
 The expenses associated with approving and funding a full-time recreation coordinator position could be partially offset by activity and programming fees and charges revenue, once established.
-Related Issue(s) prog recr inqu P&R currently lacks sufficient personnel resources to significantly expand recreation programming directly offered by the Town.
+Related Issue(s) P&R currently lacks sufficient personnel resources to significantly expand recreation programming directly offered by the Town.
 A full-time staff person may be needed to manage recreation operations, coordinate program/event logistics, respond to resident/customer inquiries, and conduct outreach to the community.
-Sinc does not currently have a sufficient recreation activity and program registration system. e the time of this writing efforts to select and implement a recreation management system e commenced.
+Pak Since have the time of this writing efforts to select and implement a recreation management system commenced.
 See initiative 3.2.3.
-Action Items to Implement coordin need, ar Task 1: Begin discussions with the Town manager related to creating a full-time recreation coordinator position.
-Begin discussions with the Town manager to better understand the viability, need, and timing of funding a full-time recreation coordinator position.
-Discussions related to timing and funding must be determined prior to moving forward.
-Task 2: Revise the part-time recreation program coordinator job description to encompass full-time needs.
+Action Items to Implement Ø Task 1: E coordina need, and and fundi Begin discussions with the Town manager related to creating a full-time recreation tor position.
+Begin discussions with the Town manager to better understand the viability, d timing of funding a full-time recreation coordinator position.
+Discussions related to timing ng must be determined prior to moving forward. Ø Task 2: Revise the part-time recreation program coordinator job description to encompass full-time needs.
 Work with the HR department to review the position description and current responsibilities to identify where there is misalignment.
-Determine the appropriate responsibilities for the full-time role based on current needs, with consideration for anticipated growth of responsibilities related to the position as recreation program offering expand. ☑ Task 3: Begin recruitment to fill the full-time recreation coordinator position once funded.
+Determine the appropriate responsibilities for the full-time role based on current needs, with consideration for anticipated growth of responsibilities related to the position as recreation program offering expand. Ø ☑ Task 3: Begin recruitment to fill the full-time recreation coordinator position once funded.
 Work with the HR department to post the finalized job description to appropriate recruitment channels as well as posting the job internally and giving any qualified internal candidates the appropriate application channels and consideration.
-Anticipated Benefits • P&R may benefit from having a full-time personnel resource to assist with overseeing part-time and voluntary recreational staff as well as planning, scheduling, marketing, and managing recreation activities.
+Anticipated Benefits P&R may benefit from having a full-time personnel resource to assist with overseeing part-time and voluntary recreational staff as well as planning, scheduling, marketing, and managing recreation activities.